jdoleary/Spellmasons/docs/CriticalPath.md

     - Server customization
         - Turn time
         - Pvp mode (more factions)
-    - Rework "Expand" / AOE so that if affects the radius of any radius using spell (e.g. Bloat)
     - Spell ideas:
         - A "Long Shot" Spell that increases your cast range (but maybe you can't cast close so you're only a sniper)
         - vortex